SeeedDocument/Seeed-WiKi/docs/Sensor.md

 ## Product List
 ---

-Here is the list of the Sensor Boards you can find in the Seeed WiKi.
+Here is the list of the Grove - Sensor Boards you can find in the Seeed WiKi.
 The list will be constantly updated.

 - [Grove - 3 Axis Digital Accelerometer(±16g)](/Grove-3-Axis_Digital_Accelerometer-16g/)
 - [Grove - 3-Axis Analog Accelerometer](/Grove-3-Axis_Analog_Accelerometer/)